Its not easy to recognize the first signs of brain cancer.

 When it comes to a cause, brain cancer still leaves a lot unanswered.
 Aside from a few rare genetic conditions or exposure to chemical or radiation, doctors do not know what causes brain cancer.
 The only clear risk factor for brain cancer is increasing age.

-If you or a loved one are diagnosed with brain cancer, youll want to find a team that has expertise not just in cancer care, but in the latest treatments and research.
-Florida Hospital Cancer Institute is nationally accredited and offers comprehensive care, including the possibility of clinical trials, that help many people restore a life of whole health once again.
+If you or a loved one are diagnosed with brain cancer, you'll want to find a team that has expertise not just in cancer care, but in the latest treatments and research.
+AdventHealth Cancer Institute is nationally accredited and offers comprehensive care, including the possibility of clinical trials, that help many people restore a life of whole health once again.